OURSIP FAQs

 Q. What are the final deliverables of the summer program?

 OURSIP fellows will create a 3-minute research video that will be hosted on OUR’s Media Central page.
-Fellows will also deliver a poster presentation at our end-of-summer conference for Freshman Scholar Institute participants.
-Finally, mentees prepare a research progress report–an extended version of your application proposal with initial results and discussion of next steps)-- to share with their research group.
+Fellows will also deliver a poster presentation at the end-of-summer conference and submit a profile summary to the program archive.

 Participating in OURSIP off campus